1–2 spots available for Q2 · Claim yours

 TL;DR

-• CDN = global cache that copies your site to data centers close to your users.
+• WAF vs CDN does not have to be a choice.
+A CDN is a global cache that copies your site to data centers close to your users.
 It makes pages load faster and absorbs traffic spikes.

-• WAF = rule-based guard that inspects every request and blocks the bad ones.
+• A WAF is a rule-based guard that inspects every request and blocks the bad ones.
 SQL injection, XSS, bot abuse, brute force, credential stuffing.

 • You almost always want both.
 Cloudflare's free tier gives you a CDN and a basic WAF in one turn-on.
 Pro at $20 per month adds real protection.

-Every few months a client sends me the same screenshot: a confused page at a hosting provider with two boxes to tick, one labeled "Enable CDN" and one labeled "Enable WAF," with no explanation.
+Every few months a client sends me the same screenshot.
+A confused page at a hosting provider with two boxes to tick.
+One labelled "Enable CDN", one labelled "Enable WAF", and no explanation of either.
 Both cost money.
-Both claim to "make your site faster and safer."
+Both claim to make your site faster and safer.

 They do different jobs.
 Miss one and you either have a slow site or a site full of holes.
-Here is how to think about them, which products actually deliver, and the setup I use on every production site I ship.
+Here is how I think about them, which products actually deliver, and the setup I run on every production site I ship.

 The door and the bullhorn